OmolloRovy/COVID-19-Global-Data-Tracker-Project/README.md

 * **Public Health Measures:** The public health policies and guidelines in place in Nairobi and Kenya as of May 2025 would play a crucial role in controlling transmission.
 * **Long-Term Impacts:** The long-term health and socio-economic impacts of the pandemic continue to be relevant.

-To gain a truly accurate understanding of the current situation in Nairobi, Kenya, analyzing the most recent data from the OWID dataset, specifically focusing on Kenya, is essential.
-This would provide insights into the current case numbers, vaccination rates, hospitalization trends, and the overall state of the pandemic in the region as of May 2025.